 This is a very pleasant day trip from Tucson to the Wine Country of Sonoita & Elgin.
-When touring, we try not to back track and the route I suggest here takes you back through Box Canyon to Madera Canyon for a picnic, before heading back to Tucson via I-19 north of Green Valley.
+When touring, we try not to back track and the route I suggest here takes you back through Box Canyon to Madera Canyon for a picnic, before heading back to Tucson via I-19 south of Green Valley.

-Going from Tucson to the Wine Country is straight-forward.
+Going from Tucson to the Wine Country is straightforward.
 Take I-10 to Exit 281 and head south on Hwy 83 to Sonoita.
 You will soon find yourself driving through our desert grasslands and rolling hills dotted with oak.
 No more saguaros.
 This was Cattle Country long before it became Wine Country.

 At the junction of 83 and 82 is The Mercantile General Store and Shell gas station.
 If you are going to visit several wineries, continue south on 83 for about 9 miles to Elgin.
 Check when the wineries are open before you go, usually Thursdays through Sundays.
 On this route, you will find several good wineries right together, including Callaghan, Flying Leap, Deep Sky, Kief Joshua, Rancho Rossa and several others hidden in this beautiful valley.